 Cashbook is also one of the primary books of accounts which are maintained by almost all businesses and person.
-Cashbook shows us opening balance which is cash in hand available at the start of the financial period, all the cash/bank related transactions involving cash/bank during the financial period and closing balance which is cash in hand available after the financial period is over.
+Cashbook shows opening balance, which is cash in hand available at the start of the financial period, all the cash/bank related transactions involving cash/bank during the financial period and closing balance, which is cash in hand available after the financial period is over.

 #7 – Financial Statements

-Once journals are posted, ledgers, daybooks and cash book are prepared, these balances are transferred to trial balance which is a summary of all account showing their net balances.
-Trial balance is further used to prepare profit & loss account and balance sheet.
-Profit & Loss shows the net result of whether the business made any profit or not. the balance sheet is the statement showing a summary of all assets and liabilities.
+Once journals are posted, ledgers, daybooks, and cash book are prepared, these balances are transferred to trial balance which is a summary of all account showing their net balances.
+Trial balance is further used to prepare a profit & loss account and balance sheet.
+Profit & Loss shows the net result of whether the business made any profit or not.
+The balance sheet is the statement showing a summary of all assets and liabilities.